Look at yourself in the mirror now.

 In balancing your exam preparation and full-time job, it’s tempting to cut on sleep hours in a bid to ‘do more’.
 Sure, you might feel a great sense of achievement in the short run with a few cups of coffee.
 But it will catch up and knock you out with a gusto.

-Here’s some fascinating facts about sleep deprivations and its causes, and what you can learn from it to make sure it doesn’t negatively impact your life.
+Here’s some interesting facts about sleep deprivations and its causes, how much sleep do we really need and what you can learn from it to make sure it doesn’t negatively impact your life.

 Sleep deprivation makes you a terrible person